AgentLeak: A Benchmark for Internal-Channel Privacy Leakage in Multi-Agent LLM Systems

 \subsection{SDK Integration: Real-World CrewAI Showcase}

 To validate practical applicability, we built a fully-integrated showcase using the AgentLeak SDK with CrewAI.
-This experiment shows that hybrid detection (Presidio NER + LLM Judge) catches leakage in production-grade conditions---real task delegation, real tool usage.
+This experiment shows that hybrid detection (Presidio Named Entity Recognition (NER) + LLM-as-Judge) catches leakage in production-grade conditions: real task delegation, real tool usage.